fostroll/mordl/doc/README_POS.md

 ```
 Normally, you don't need to call the method `.save()` because the data is
 saved automatically during training.
 Though, there are cases when this method
 could be useful.
-For detailed info on `.save()` and `.load()`, refer to
+For detailed info on `.save()` and `.load()`, refer to the
 [MorDL Basics: Save and Load the Internal State of the Tagger](https://github.com/fostroll/mordl/blob/master/doc/README_BASICS.md#save)
 chapter.

 ### Evaluation<a name="eval"></a>

-When the training has done, you may evaluate the model quality using the test
+When the training is done, you may evaluate the model quality using either
-or the development test corpora:
+the test or the development test corpus:
 ```python
 tagger.evaluate(gold, test=None, label=None, batch_size=BATCH_SIZE,
                 split=None, clone_ds=False, log_file=LOG_FILE)